 And there’s no need to become an esoteric to take Karma in this context seriously.
 If you ask Dan Ariely, professor of psychology and behavioral economics at Duke, there’s scientific merit to be highly skeptical of mixing social capital with financial capital.
 Because once mixed, the relationship will forever revert to financial capital.
 In other words, it will forever change relationships – for the worse.

 So how do we potentially avoid some of the downside of mixing social capital with financial capital?
-One would be to offer gifts or return favors definable by the person who’s asking his direct connection to give an introduction.
-But that one doesn’t seem like a fun business case for the app mediator, aka Gauss.
+One would be to offer gifts or return favors definable by the person who’s asking his direct connection to give an introduction, somewhat like what people who learn from LeadJig seminars and systems achieve.

 Another would be to defer actual monetary payment to a third party of your desired target’s choice on conversion.
 For a small transactional commission, of course.